NLM Long Range Planning Documents

 Charting the Course for the 21st Century: NLM's Long Range Plan 2006-2016

-he Board approved Charting the Course for the 21st Century: NLM's Long Range Plan 2006-2016 on September 19, 2006.
-It is available in three formats:
+The Board approved Charting the Course for the 21st Century: NLM's Long Range Plan 2006-2016 on September 19, 2006.
+It is available in two formats:

 It includes the following chapters: